anilmainali/BlazeMeter/Notes.md

 Connections: Represents the number of persistent connections established for each transaction throughout the test

+# Error checking and dynamic requests

+in this JMeter video tutorial we will learn how to use assertions to verify the responses on the fly.

+1. Add error checking to your script - assertions that the responses are valid for a given request.
+2. Use Firebug to view network traffic when you need to debug your test script.
+3. Use a regular expression extractor to retrieve a dynamic value from a response and re-use it in a later request.

 # JMeter Error Checking (Assertions) and Dynamic Requests (Extraction)

 https://www.youtube.com/watch?v=SVxB3Tk4O4A&feature=emb_logo